Frequently Asked Questions (FAQs) About the California Assessment of Student Performance and Progress–All Questions

 - How long will the online California Science Test (CAST) take?

-- Administration of the pilot CAST assessments is estimated to take approximately one hour.
+- Administration of the CAST field test is estimated to take approximately two hours.
 Note that the CAST is an untimed test, but almost all students should complete it within one to two hours.

 - Do time estimates refer to the total computer lab time, or does that time need to be multiplied by the number of classrooms?